Skip links

 Once full payment is made, ownership transfers to the client, excluding third-party licenses and tools.

-Launch is the end of the build phase, not business outcomes.
-Any optimisation or iteration requires a new engagement.
+Launch marks the completion of the build phase, not the achievement of business outcomes.

 Explore